anson-vandoren/ansonvandoren.com/content/posts/gorobinhood-part2.md

 func loadConfig() {
 	file, err := os.Open("config.json")
 	if err != nil {
-		logger.Fatalln("Cannot open config file:", err)
+		log.Fatalln("[ERROR] cannot open config file:", err)
 	}
 	defer file.Close()

 	// read configuration in from JSON
 	decoder := json.NewDecoder(file)
-	config = Configuration{}
+	config = configuration{}
 	err = decoder.Decode(&config)
 	if err != nil {
-		log.Fatalln("Cannot get configuration from file:", err)
+		log.Fatalln("[ERROR] cannot get configuration from file:", err) }
+	log.Println("[INFO] configuration loaded")
 }
-	logger.Println("Configuration loaded")
-}
 ```

-My new Configuration struct matches the data I just placed in the JSON file, and I'll be able to use it elsewhere in my code.
-I also created a logger that will both print to stderr and also to a file.
+My new `configuration` struct matches the data I just placed in the JSON file, and I'll be able to use it elsewhere in my code.
+I also configured the standard logger to both print to stderr and also to a file.

 Now that we moved the template path into a configuration value, let's get rid of the hard-coded value in `route_main.go`: